 We choose the parameters of model F to obtain a very flat spectrum which is expected to produce very long-lasting QPOs in a large volume of the star.
 This happens because for almost all open field lines the QPOs have a very similar frequency.
-Additionally, the gap between successive overtones in the spectrum is maximized, which may allow for crustal shear modes surviving in these gaps (Colaiuda & Kokkotas 2011b; van Hoven & Levin 2012) instead of being absorbed into the Alfvén continuum of the core as in Gabler et al. (2012).
+Additionally, the gap between successive overtones in the spectrum is maximized, which may allow for crustal shear modes surviving in these gaps (Colaiuda & Kokkotas 2011; van Hoven & Levin 2012) instead of being absorbed into the Alfvén continuum of the core as in Gabler et al. (2012).
 Hence, we have computed the spectra of the fundamental Alfvén oscillation and its first three overtones at $B{15} = 3.7$ .
 These spectra are shown in Fig. 3 together with the frequencies of the crustal shear modes (horizontal red dashed lines).
-The l = 2 and l = 5 shear modes with 24.8 Hz and 65.7 Hz, respectively, clearly fall between the frequencies of Alfvén overtones, while the frequencies for the l = 3 and l = 4 modes lie just on top of the maximum or at the edge.
-To search for the crustal

-$^{3}$ We use subscripts to indicate overtones of the fundamental QPO frequency.
+The l=2 and l=5 shear modes with 24.8 Hz and 65.7 Hz, respectively, clearly fall between the frequencies of Alfvén overtones, while the frequencies for the l=3 and l=4 modes lie just on top of the maximum or at the edge.
+To search for the crustal shear modes which may have been survived, we performed simulations covering a period of 0.25 s, calculated the overlap integrals with the pure crustal shear modes, and Fourier-analyzed them.
+The resulting Fourier transform for the l=2 crustal shear mode at $B{15} = 3.7, 1.85, \text{ and } 0.93 \text{ is given in Fig. 4.
+At } B{15} = 3.7 \text{ we find}$ strong signals at the frequencies $f \sim 20$ , 60, and 100 Hz.
+These are the frequencies expected from the semi-analytic model for the fundamental QPO and its second and fourth overtone (see Fig. 3).
+The frequencies of the overtones obey integer relations and do not behave as those of crustal shear modes which are proportional to $f_l \sim \sqrt{(l-1)(l+2)} f_0$ .
+None of the frequencies of the first three shear modes indicated by the magenta vertical lines in Fig. 4 coincides with an observed frequency of a QPO at $B{15} = 3.7$ .
+Fig. 4 also shows that all observed QPOs scale directly with the magnetic field: the frequencies at $B{15}=3.7$ are twice as large as the corresponding frequencies at $B{15}=1.85$ and are four times as large

 Figure 3.
-Alfvén spectrum of the magnetic field configuration F which leads to a very flat spectrum at $B{15} = 3.7$ .
+Alfvén spectrum of the magnetic field configuration F which leads to a very flat spectrum at $B{15}=3.7$ .
 Red dashed lines indicate the frequencies of the crustal shear modes.
 The x-axis gives the point $\chi$ where the field line crosses the equatorial plane.

 Figure 4.
-Fourier analysis of the oscillations at $B{15} = 3.7, 1.85$ , and 0.93.
+Fourier analysis of the oscillations at $B{15}=3.7,1.85$ , and 0.93.
 Magenta vertical lines indicate the frequencies of the first four crustal shear modes, whose precise values are given in Fig. 3.